yotamraz/pyprof/README.md

 # pyprof
-A simple profiler for all mankind
+A simple python profiler for all mankind

+Track your CPU/Memory/CUDA utilization with a easy-to-use context wrapper

 ## install
 ```